 Getting an accurate figure on how much a build is going to cost is fundamental to a successful construction project.
 Making such a forecast requires a place to collect all your research to help you come up with a realistic price tag.

-Use our construction estimate template to gather all your labor and material costs and make a better budget!
+Use our construction estimate template to gather all your labor and material costs and make a better budget for your construction projects!

-A construction estimate template collects the data you get when researching the cost of your construction project.
+This free construction estimate template collects the data you get when researching the cost of your construction project, whether you’re a construction project manager, project owner or general contractor.
 It is used during the construction estimating process to anticipate expenses for the project moving forward.

-The more accurate the estimate, the better the profit margins for contractors.
-The construction estimate notes all direct and indirect costs for the project, and the closer these estimates are to the actual costs will be, the more workable your budget will be.
+The more accurate the estimate, the better the profit margins for general building contractors and project owners.
+This construction estimate notes all labor, material, direct and indirect costs for your construction projects.

 When to Use a Construction Estimate Template